 A cool room helps promote a restful sleep.
 Make sure you have enough blankets for warmth but keep the air temperature cool.

-Sniff a few drops of lavender (or add to your bath water or pillow).
+Diffuse a few drops of lavender (or add to your bath water or pillow).
 “In pillows, lavender seeds and flowers aid sleep and relaxation.
 An infusion of three flowerheads added to a cup of boiling water soothes and relaxes at bedtime” (Wikipedia, 2010).

 Don’t force it